vivekdevkar123/vivekdevkar123/README.md

 Django Developer
 -----------------

-I'm a level 3🌟 coder on Codechef, and I came in 19th place out of 28907 participants in the codechef long challenge in June 2020.
-In DSA, I've solved over 250 questions on a variety of topics.
-I contribute to open-source on GitHub in a variety of ways, from fixing problems in files to adding new features to projects.
-I am a hardworking Computer Technology Engineering student with a positive outlook.
-I'm always on the lookout for new ways to expand my technology expertise and excel at it.
-Have relevant professional expertise in Web technologies and have obtained valuable insight into the implementation of some through numerous projects.
-Python, C++, HTML, CSS, Django, git, and GitHub are among my skills.
-I also have limited familiarity with web frameworks such as Bootstrap, tailwind css
+I am An ambitious Computer Technology Engineering student with an optimistic attitude.
+I am always seeking opportunities to explore technological knowledge and excel in it.

+Possess relevant professional experience gained in Web technology acquiring valuable insight into Implementation of the some using various projects.

+I have command on Python, C++, HTML, CSS, Django, git and GitHub.

 * 🌍  I'm based in Nagpur
 * ✉️  You can contact me at [https://www.linkedin.com/in/vivekdevkar123/](mailto:https://www.linkedin.com/in/vivekdevkar123/)